Creating Crust’s Garlic Shrimp Pizza At Home

 One of the selling points of this top Italian restaurant was the range of toppings.
 There was more than just your basic meat feasts and cheese pizzas here.
 Some were a little bizarre, as I am sure I recall the word Tequila being used at some point.
 Others found the balance between unusual and inviting.
 The garlic shrimp pizza was an example of the latter.

 If there was one element of the Crust menu that no one could complain about, it was the pizza.
 There was an odd comment about a pizza going to the wrong table or billed at the to-go price.
 However, those dining within the atmosphere of Crust couldn’t complain about the flavors and the quality of the meal.

 The closure of Crust meant that we were no longer able to enjoy this option in our favorite Italian restaurant.
 We decided that while the to-go pizza was a fun treat, something was appealing about making our own at home.
 Then we put two and two together and attempted a garlic shrimp option in homage to the former restaurant.

 The old Crust menu informed us that we needed the following ingredients:

 - Garlic cream

 We Then Found A Recipe Online That Asked For The Following For Its Topping

 It is up to you how complicated you want this garlic shrimp pizza recipe to be.
-I suggest time with the store-bought base and concentrating on getting that topping right.
+I suggest saving time to start with the store-bought base and concentrating on getting that topping right.
 It could take a few goes to recreate Crust’s recipe, but this is still a tasty version.